 Sporting Challenges

-Germany loves sport and it has enjoyed great success in international competitions.
-In the medal table for all modern Olympic Games, Germany ranked second in 2022 with over 1,800 medals, behind only the USA.
+Germany loves sport and has enjoyed great success in international competitions.
+In the medal table for all modern Olympic Games, Germany ranked third in 2024 with over 1,800 medals, behind only the USA and Russia.
 Some 27 million people in Germany belong to the country’s 90,000 or so sports clubs.
 In addition to their sporting activities, these clubs have an important function in promoting participation and socialisation, particularly in the areas of youth work and integration.
-Almost all clubs have people from migrant backgrounds in their teams.
+Virtually all clubs have people from migrant backgrounds in their teams.

 Voluntary work with refugees